conda/conda/docs/source/intro.rst

 -------------------------
 Upgrading to Anaconda Pro
 -------------------------
-The process of upgrading from Anaconda Community Edition to Pro is as simple as using the ``upgrade2pro``.
+The process of upgrading from Anaconda Community Edition to Pro is as simple as using ``upgrade2pro``.
 The command reference is show below.

 ----

 .. include:: upgrade2pro.txt

+Look here for :ref:`examples <upgrade2pro_example>`.

 .. _YAML syntax: http://en.wikipedia.org/wiki/YAML